 Students are encouraged to meet with career counselors in the center to explore career options that meet their interests and preferences.
+Employment and internship opportunties are regularly updated on center's Handshake site.
 The center has a full range of programs and services to help you find and achieve the career you feel passionate about.
-Schedule an appointment by calling 209-228-7272 or by visiting the office on the second floor of the Student Services Building, Room 230
+Schedule an appointment online on Handshake.

 Students exploring pre-health career options should also research the websites of the professional schools to which they intend to apply.
-The schools within California are listed within their respective areas on this website.
+There are links for to the professional organizations or associations within their respective areas on this website.